trevikenya/alx-pre_course/README.md

-My only update and commit from github interface
+My only update and commit from github interfaceMY
+My first readme